Horse-Related Facts About ‘Yellowstone’

-Some of your favorite characters may include Rip, Beth, maybe Kayce and, of course, John Dutton, but we are a little partial to the American Quarter Horse reiners and cutters that play major roles in the TV series.
+Some of your favorite characters may include Rip, Beth, Jimmy, Jake (as in Jake Ream Cutting Horses), Kayce and, of course, John Dutton, but we are a little partial to the American Quarter Horse reiners and cutters that play major roles in the TV series.

 “Yellowstone” is written, directed and produced by AQHA life member Taylor Sheridan.
 Taylor competes in reining and cutting competitions, which is why he incorporates the sports and its athletes into the TV show.
-For his work with “Yellowstone” and “The Last Cowboy,” Taylor was presented the AQHA Spirit Award during the 2019 AQHA World Championship Show.
+For his work with “Yellowstone” and “The Last Cowboy,” Taylor was presented the AQHA Spirit Award during the 2019 AQHA World Championship Show and was inducted into the Texas Cowboy Hall of Fame back in March of this year.
 The AQHA Spirit Award is presented to an individual who represents the western lifestyle and heritage of the American Quarter Horse to an exceptional extent.
 Taylor’s passion for the American Quarter Horse led him to a career in acting and directing, and has put American Quarter Horses on millions of television screens around the world.

 Custom Made Gun, The Run for a Million co-champion and World Equestrian Games medalist, also appears in Season 1, Episode 5.
 Custom Made Gun, owned by Maria Cecilia Fiorucci of Italy, is a 2011 palomino stallion by Colonels Smoking Gun (best known as “Gunner”) and out of the Hollywood Dun It daughter Custom Made Dunit.

-Although Custom Made Gun made his show-pen success with NRHA’s youngest $1 million rider, Cade McCutcheon, its Cade’s grandfather, NRHA $3 million rider Tim McQuay, who rides Custom Made Gun in Season 1.
-However, Cade does appear with his parents, NRHA $1 million rider Tom McCutcheon and NRHA $2 million non-pro rider Mandy McCutcheon, in Season 2, Episode 5.
+Although Custom Made Gun made his show-pen success with NRHA’s youngest $1 million rider and trainer, Cade McCutcheon, its Cade’s grandfather, NRHA $3 million rider and trainer Tim McQuay, who rides Custom Made Gun in Season 1.
+However, Cade does appear with his parents, NRHA $1 million rider and trainer Tom McCutcheon and NRHA $2 million non-pro rider Mandy McCutcheon, in Season 2, Episode 5.

 Walla Walla Starbuck is ridden by reining trainer Tom Foran in Season 1, Episode 5.
 Owned by Taylor, Walla Walla Starbuck is a 2012 red dun stallion with more than $50,000 in NRHA earnings.